Canada's Next Top Model season 2

 Cycle 2 of Canada's Next Top Model, the Canadian adaptation of Tyra Banks' America's Next Top Model, aired on Citytv from May to July 2007.
 The show was hosted by Jay Manuel, replacing former host Tricia Helfer, who left the series to pursue her acting career.
 Jeanne Beker was the only returning judge from last season, with the new judges being photographer Paul Alexander, and model Yasmin Warsame.
 This was the last cycle aired on Citytv before it moved to CTV.
 Encore presentations aired on A-Channel, Star! and FashionTelevisionChannel.
-The cycle's catchphrase was "Fabulous!
-Fierce!
-Ready for the World."

 The prize package for this cycle included a modeling contract with Sutherland Models, an editorial spread in Fashion magazine, and a beauty contract valued at $100,000 from Procter & Gamble.

 The winner of the competition was 21-year-old Rebecca Hardy from Mannheim, Ontario.